kchang2/pi0-analysis/README.md

 Yes, there will be times when this happens.
 The only thing I can offer to you is writing an exception (throwing an exception) in the CMSSW src (source code).
 I am currently working on that so you do not have to.
 Will keep you updated soon (as of 09/03/2015).

+####Yo, what exactly classifies a corrupt datafile, and can you still run it on for Pi0-Analysis?

+A corrupt datafile is any file, when you load in ROOT through the terminal, that doesn't load with the following line: 'Attaching file 2015A_EcalNtp_10.root as _file0...'.
+These files are created from a mixture of exceptions and formatting between ECALpro and CMSSW.

+Yes, you can still run it on Pi0-Analysis (it's a tough cookie), but not using Batch (not that tough though).

 ##Want to make this better?
 Email me @ kchang2@caltech.edu if interested in commiting to this repository.
 I am relatively new with Github, and relatively new with programming tasks involving big data, so I have a much smaller idea of what I am doing.
 Basic coder.